-Define External Source and Target Systems
+Defining External Source and Target Systems

 Data sources can originate from models in the active diagram (local models) or from external sources that are either imported into the active diagram or created on the Data Lineage tab.
-A data source can be imported from .dml files, .dml files, database or a SQL files, flat files, and other common application files.
+A data source can be imported from \.dml files, \.dtl files, database or from SQL files, flat files, and other common application files.
 The following describes how to import metadata from an external source.

 NOTE: Source data imported through the Data Lineage tab only includes information such as table and column name, datatype, nillability, primary key, and column definitions.
-To obtain more details, reverse engineer the database or import it into ER/Studio using the Metadata Wizard.
+To obtain more details, reverse engineer the database or import it into ER/Studio® Data Architect using the Metadata Wizard.